tsuesse/splda/README.md

 # Introduction

-Here we give an introduction to the package conditionalLDA in R!
+Here we give an introduction to the package “splda” in R!
 We follow the methods described in:

 Suesse, T., Grupp.
 V., Brenning, A. “Spatial Linear Discriminant Analysis Approaches for Remote-Sensing Classification” (2023)